MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 ![settings](assets/settings.png)

 The "Settings" tab is used to reboot the system and to change the system time.
 On the bottom you can see the "Reboot System" button.
 The SPU will initialise a reboot of the system when this button is pressed.
+The "Reboot STU" button can be used to reset the connected Transceiver Unit.
+The "Average data OPC-SErver [ms]" configuration is used to change the datarate of the system if the OPCUA connection is used.
 On top you can 2 text-fields.
 The upper one is to define the new system time and the lower one is to set the format of the time, shown on the topmost right part of the dashboard.
 The button "Set Time" is used to set the time given in the text-field to the system time.
 The button with the calendar and clock can be used to open a new window with a calendar and the clock to set the time.

 ![clock](assets/clock.png)